Fudan-iGEM/2025-wiki/pages/model.md

 Traditional synthetic biology relies on iterative Design–Build–Test–Learn (DBTL) cycles, where modeling informs initial designs, but multiple rounds of wet-lab experimentation are often needed to refine parameters and achieve functional outcomes.
 While effective, this process can be time-consuming and resource-intensive, especially when initial model predictions lack sufficient biological fidelity.

-Our work reimagines this cycle by introducing an [AI-augmented modeling framework](#ai-aided-validation-of-model-predictions) that dramatically increases the predictive accuracy of in silico design—enabling *first-attempt success* in wet experiments.
+Our work reimagines this cycle by introducing an [AI-augmented modeling framework](#ai-aided-validation-of-model-predictions) that dramatically increases the predictive accuracy of in silico design—enabling first-attempt success in wet experiments.
 Centered on a biophysically grounded model of fluorescent timer (Fast-FT) dynamics in yeast, we systematically screen critical parameters—such as Ash1 promoter pulse width (10–15 min), promoter strength (1×), and maturation kinetics—under realistic cellular conditions (30°C, YPD medium).
 Crucially, these model-derived recommendations were independently validated by two large language models ([DeepSeek](https://chat.deepseek.com/) and [Qwen](https://chat.qwen.ai/)), which—when prompted only with biological first principles—converged on the same optimal design choices.

 This convergence between mechanistic modeling and AI reasoning provides unprecedented confidence in pre-experimental parameter selection.
-Rather than replacing the DBTL cycle, our approach *supercharges the “Design” phase*, minimizing failed builds and accelerating the path to reliable, interpretable results.
+Rather than replacing the DBTL cycle, our approach supercharges the “Design” phase, minimizing failed builds and accelerating the path to reliable, interpretable results.
 By demonstrating that AI can serve as a “AI reasoning partner” in hypothesis generation and experimental planning, we offer a scalable, reproducible blueprint for the next generation of synthetic biology projects—one where computational foresight and wet-lab execution move in lockstep from day one.

 ## Why This Model?